Context-Based Sustainability: Thresholds and allocations

-Organization-specific standards of performance can also be thought of as fair, just and proportionate shares of burdens or responsibilities organizations have to help produce and/or maintain vital resources in the world at levels required to ensure human well-being.
+Organization-specific standards of performance can also be thought of as fair, just and proportionate shares of burdens or responsibilities organizations have to help preserve, produce and/or maintain vital resources in the world at levels required to ensure human well-being.
 In the vocabulary of CBS, this is very often explained in terms of thresholds and allocations.
-A threshold is a measure of the magnitude or size of a resource (e.g., the volume of available renewable water in a watershed or a livable wage level for employee compensation).
-An allocation, in turn, is a fair, just and proportionate share of the effort it may take to maintain a threshold and which is assignable to an individual organization.
+A threshold is a measure of the magnitude or size of a resource that must be preserved, produced or maintained (e.g., the volume of available renewable water in a watershed, or a livable wage level for employee compensation).
+An allocation, in turn, is a fair, just and proportionate share of the responsibility required to maintain a threshold, and which is assignable to an individual organization.
 Such assignments will either be shared or exclusive.
-An organization's obligation to abide by its fair share of available renewable water in a watershed, for example, would be a shared obligation; its obligation to pay its employees a livable wage and nothing less would be an exclusive one, borne only by itself.
+An organization's obligation to abide by its fair share of available renewable water in a watershed, for example, would be a shared responsibility; its obligation to pay its employees a livable wage and nothing less would be an exclusive one, borne only by itself.

 In some cases, organization-specific standards of performance may also be science-based; in other cases, they may be purely moral or ethics-based.
 A science-based standard, for example, might consist of targets for the rate at which greenhouse gas emissions should be reduced over time in order to reverse climate change; an ethics-based standard, by contrast, might call for gender equality in organizations, or that the use of child labor be prohibited.
 In other cases, standards of performance might be purely legal or regulatory.
 In all cases, standards are expressed in terms of organization-specific shares (allocations) of shared and/or exclusive duties to maintain vital resources at levels (thresholds) required to ensure human and/or non-human well-being.
 Allocations thereby define organization-specific standards of performance, or norms, to maintain vital capitals at required (threshold) levels.

 Importantly, all of this stands in stark contrast to most of what passes for mainstream practice in accounting today, which tends to be expressed in more incrementalist terms.
-Performance according to such incrementalism is all about how performance in one period might compare to another, but only in terms of more of this or less of that.
-If profits go up, performance is positive.
-If energy efficiency goes down, performance is negative.
+Performance according to such incrementalism is all about how performance in one period compares to another, but only in terms of more of this or less of that.
+If profits go up, performance is positive; if energy efficiency goes down, performance is negative.
 At no time, however, do such measures express the sustainability of impacts - only their incremental or relative movements from one period of time to another.